Making the official version of the Linux kernel (and of the bootloader) support your hardware.

 - The implementation you propose has to be consistent with other similar implementations, and shouldn’t duplicate things already done by others.

-As we have a very good knowledge of the mainline Linux development community and good experience writing kernel and driver code, we can achieve these results faster than you could, if you don’t have experienced kernel contributors in your teams.
+As we have a very good knowledge of the mainline Linux development community and good experience writing new code and getting it accepted, we can achieve these results faster than you could, if you don’t have experienced kernel contributors in your teams.

 Back to our main development page.